PrestaShop/prestashop-specs/back-office/orders/orders/Create new order.md

 3) Add a customer
 You can add a customer if you click on the button "add a customer".
 It will open an iframe.
 If you create a customer here then you will have a page to create an order where the customer created is selected (check step The customer that you chose is highlighted in green)

+## V. Payment and status configuration

+#### Describe the bug

+When the user chooses a payment method, the create order page assigns an automatic status defined by a hard-coded list in the code.
+When the payment module was not associated with a status in the create order page, the status "payment accepted" is assigned by default.

+#### Expected behaviour

+When the user selects a payment method, it does not affect the list.
+The default value of the status droplist is "Choose a status" or empty value (wording still to be defined).
+So to create the order, the user has to select an order status.
+An error message is thrown if the user has not chosen a status.